-Updated 3/13/2017: Are you a special education teacher looking for a supportive and collaborative school environment?
+Are you a special education teacher looking for an opportunity to lead a new therapeutic program within The Vanguard School?

-The Vanguard School has an immediate opening for special education certified teacher in its Elementary School program.
-Class size is no more than 6 students and a full-time classroom aide supports the teacher.
+Beginning this fall, The Vanguard School has two openings for special education certified teachers to lead two therapeutic classrooms: one in Elementary School and one in Middle School.
+In these self-contained classrooms, the teacher will correlate instruction with specialists and utilize the services of psychologists, therapists, nurses, school counselors, a BCBA, social worker, and other available resources.
+Class size is no more than 5 students and a full-time classroom aide supports the teacher.
 Teaching responsibilities include: planning and implementing appropriate academic, transition, and behavioral services for the students; and maintaining accurate records, assessing and monitoring student progress, and providing accurate reporting of student progress.

-This is a full benefit position offering paid health and dental insurance, paid personal and sick days, and opportunities for professional development.
-Tuition reimbursement of up to $2000 per year is also available for college courses in special education.
+The work schedule for this position is 11-months: the typical 10-month school year plus a 5 week extended school year (ESY) program.
+It is a full benefit position offering paid health and dental insurance, paid personal and sick days, and opportunities for professional development.
+Tuition reimbursement of up to $2000 per year is also available.

 - Bachelor’s degree in Special Education or a related field.

 - Current, valid Pennsylvania certification in Special Education.